dokastho/d3b/README.md

 ## Summary

 This webserver provides linearized replicated state across multiple endpoints.
-It uses an associated schema webserver ([servers/schema]()) to manage the underlying .sqlite3 database files that the replica can use.
+It uses an associated [schema webserver](servers/schema) to manage the underlying .sqlite3 database files that the replica can use.
 This program uses [Paxos](https://github.com/dokastho/cppaxos) to provide a sequence of operations for an arbitrary amount of replicas to commit.
 Each d3b replica has an associated locally-hosted Paxos server for making database operations with.
 For more information on how Paxos works, read this [super helpful guide](https://martinfowler.com/articles/patterns-of-distributed-systems/paxos.html).

 ## Schema Server